Dropped Head Syndrome – Isolated neck extensor myopathy

 “Dropped head syndrome is manifested as the inability to maintain the head in an upright posture.
 It has been associated with a wide spectrum of myopathies and neurological conditions.
 Isolated neck extensor myopathy (INEM) is one of many potential causes of dropped head syndrome.

-This is a case report of a 72-year-old man who presented with degenerative cervical spondylosis (cervical spine degenerative disc disease or degenerative arthritis) and dropped head syndrome for 2 years.
+This is a case report of a 72-year-old man who presented with degenerative cervical spondylosis (cervical spine degenerative disc disease or degenerative arthritis) and dropped head syndrome for two years.

 He had previously failed to achieve a positive outcome to medication, cervical collar, and exercise rehabilitation.
 However, he was able to regain his voluntary head control after a 4-month chiropractic program.
 It is believed that isolated neck extensor myopathy is caused by isolated myopathic (degenerative conditions) changes from chronic injury and overloading of the cervical muscles.”